-During this enforced time off Sarah kept herself busy with some interior decorating while my only meaningful contribution was cleaning the brushes at the end of each coat.
+During this enforced time off, Sarah kept herself busy with some interior decorating while my only meaningful contribution was cleaning the brushes at the end of each coat.
 Really struggling with pain from where they had cut, poked and prodded and then getting an infection in one of the wounds.
-I found it difficult to maintain my usual positive attitude.
+I found it challenging to maintain my usual positive attitude.
 I would never have thought that this loss of mobility would have such a profound effect on my mental wellbeing.

-Finally four weeks had rolled past meaning I could “safely” get behind the wheel, time to head off and enjoy the motorhome.
-I have always been a confident driver, when we had the car rental business it would be nothing to drive from Auckland to Napier and back in a day to assist with a breakdown.
-This time however it was different with Sarah suggesting the first stop close to Auckland my body also told me this was the most sensible decision.
+Finally, four weeks had rolled past meaning I could “safely” get behind the wheel, time to head off and enjoy the motorhome.
+I have always been a confident driver when we had the car rental business, it would be nothing to drive from Auckland to Napier and back in a day to assist with a breakdown.
+This time, however, it was different with Sarah suggesting the first stop close to Auckland, my body also told me this was the most sensible decision.

 We decided to make the first stop at Wenderholm one of the many parks that are part of the Auckland Regional park network.
 We had visited here last year but not stayed in fact this would be our first night in the motorhome in one of the Auckland regional parks.
 There are two areas set aside for camping with the main carpark suitable for CSC vehicles @$16 for the night, it is however limited to a one night stay.
 The second area is the official campground it’s set back inside the park (more about this later)

 The NZMCA App has lots of comments on how hard it is to make a booking at these sites with comments about hours on the phone.
-I didn’t find it that hard logging into the council website meant setting up a new account which didn’t take that long and from there it was a fairly straightforward process to create a booking for the night in the CSC area and then pay online.
+I didn’t find it that hard logging into the council website meant setting up a new account which didn’t take that long and from there it was a reasonably straightforward process to create a booking for the night in the CSC area and then pay online.

-With the park gates closing at 9pm the carpark slowly emptied out as the time drew nearer and when we got up the following morning we were one of only three vans that had spent the night in the carpark.
-I must say that it was so quiet and peaceful making the first night back in the motorhome a very welcoming experience.
+With the park gates closing at 9pm the carpark slowly emptied out as the time drew nearer and when we got up the following morning, we were one of only three vans that had spent the night in the carpark.
+I must say that it was so quiet and peaceful, making the first night back in the motorhome a very welcoming experience.

-Sarah wanted to walk to the lookout which as you can see from the above photo is located high in the hills overlooking the beach.
-This of course meant that we had to climb the hill to get to the lookout.
+Sarah wanted to walk to the lookout, which as you can see from the above photo is located high in the hills overlooking the beach.
+This, of course, meant that we had to climb the hill to get to the lookout.

-The bay wasn’t really the sort of place to go for a swim (in fact it’s prohibited) but it was good to sit down and rest for a few minutes.
+The bay wasn’t really the sort of place to go for a swim (in fact it’s prohibited), but it was good to sit down and rest for a few minutes.
 Following the perimeter track onwards we came across this Kereru just sitting there maybe 2 metres from the track.
 A bit further on the track separated either heading back uphill towards the Couldrey house track or continuing around the outside of the park.

-Sarah looked at the map and decided that the Couldrey track looked shorter overall so despite my protestations that this appeared to be more uphill this was to be the chosen route.
-As the hill went on what seemed to be a never ending path upwards it was here that I found my lack of fitness really beginning to tell lagging further and further behind Sarah.
-When I did manage to drag my weary body over the crest of the hill the views made the slog up the hill worthwhile and of course it’s all downhill from here.
+Sarah looked at the map and decided that the Couldrey track looked shorter overall so despite my protestations that this appeared to be more uphill, this was to be the chosen route.
+As the hill went on what seemed to be a never-ending path upwards, it was here that I found my lack of fitness really beginning to tell lagging further and further behind Sarah.
+When I did manage to drag my weary body over the crest of the hill, the views made the slog up the hill worthwhile, and of course, it’s all downhill from here.

-That evening we grabbed the bikes out of the back and set off down to the beach for a quick look see.
+That evening we grabbed the bikes out of the back and set off down to the beach for a quick look-see.
 It wasn’t till we were most of the way there that I realised my rear tyre was seriously down on pressure and we had returned the bike pump to one of our sons.
 That night Sarah remembered the emergency tyre repair kit for the motorhome which is both an electric pump and has the gunk to fill a puncture that came with the motorhome as it has no spare, not needing that we inflated the tyre to just like a new one.
 What a clever wife I have.

 Not wanting to leave any of the walks unwalked we set off on Vin’s walk that runs around the back of the park behind the campsite and close to the road.
 It’s an interesting walk through both bush and farmland.
-You have the option of the 30 minute walk or a slightly longer walk that follows quite a narrow pathway through bush back to the park entrance, a walk well worth taking.
+You have the option of the 30-minute walk or a slightly longer walk that follows quite a narrow pathway through the bush back to the park entrance, a walk well worth taking.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

-To view the Ratings we have done for places we have stayed click here
+To view the Ratings, we have done for places we have stayed click here